minvws/nl-covid19-notification-app-coordination/architecture/Crypto Raamwerk.md

 # Covid-19 Exposure Notification Cryptografie raamwerk

-> Disclaimer: This is a translation/alternative version of the original document (link where possible): Crypto Raamwerk.docx, version 0.65. (https://github.com/minvws/nl-covid19-notification-app-coordination/blob/master/architecture/Crypto%20Raamwerk.docx)
+> Disclaimer: This is a translation/alternative version of the original document: Crypto Raamwerk.docx, version 0.65. (https://github.com/minvws/nl-covid19-notification-app-coordination/blob/master/architecture/Crypto%20Raamwerk.docx)
 > The original document is the authoritative version of this document and might include changes that are not reflected in this alternative version.
 > For the most up to date / accurate information, please refer to the original document.